Solarize: A Grassroots Solar Revolution!

-Solarize programs are offered for specific geographic areas and a limited time period.
+Solarize programs in North Carolina have helped nearly 500 homes and businesses go solar.
 To see a list of past Solarize programs in North Carolina, visit our Locations page.
 There are no current programs, but when new ones begin, we will post them on that page.
 Or email us to be put on a list to receive Solarize updates.

-If you sign up for a Solarize program, we will first check to make sure your building is suitable for solar.
-If it is, an installer will give you a proposal for a solar system suitable for your needs.
-If you choose to sign an installation contract, your price will drop as more Solarize participants decide to install solar.
-Your installer will handle all permits and inspections.
-Once your system is operating, you will be generating most of your own electricity and getting credit for excess power that you send back to the grid.
+If you decide to install solar, you will generate most of your own electricity and get credit for excess power that you send back to the grid.
 Power bill savings start the day the system is installed, locking in low-cost clean energy for 25 years or more.

 In 2016, we worked with faith communities around the Triangle to make sure their members knew how they could go solar at home.
 Read more here and see a list of our faith partners.

 It is more difficult for faith organizations themselves to install solar power because they are nonprofit and thus cannot take advantage of the 30% Federal tax credit.

 Also, the upfront cost can be substantial, especially for a large building.
 No-money-down models that are used in other states are not available in North Carolina.

 We are working to develop a model that will enable faith communities to install solar affordably.
 If your faith group is interested, let us know.